White Pine Trees for Sale in Michigan – Local Growers & Prices

 What diseases or pests should I worry about with Michigan white pine nursery stock, like white pine blister rust?

 White pine blister rust is a known fungal disease that can affect eastern white pine, especially young trees under stress.
 The pathogen needs alternate host plants (like certain currants and gooseberries), so keeping those away from new plantings lowers risk.
 Good airflow, not planting too deep, and avoiding constant soggy roots also cut down on issues.
-Compared to many ornamentals, healthy white pine trees for sale in Michigan don’t need heavy spraying if they’re planted right and monitored.

 Can I move or transplant larger white pine trees for sale in Michigan during summer, or should I only plant in spring/fall?